-In general, the structural conditions for monitoring institutional arrangements are suboptimal.
+Institutional Reform Score: 5 In general, the structural conditions for monitoring institutional arrangements are suboptimal.
+A substantial debate concerning principal structural innovations did not take place.

-Institutional Reform Score: 5 The government usually promises more innovation at the beginning of a period than it can deliver in fact.
+The government usually promises more innovation at the beginning of a period than it can deliver in fact.
 Desired improvements are often prevented by constitutional limitations (such as the collective character of the Austrian cabinet) and by internal rivalries within the coalition governments.
 The government's overall strategic capacity is for this reason suboptimal.